 Contact Our Experienced Miami Medical Malpractice Attorneys To Evaluate Your Case

 If your child has a developmental abnormality due to the negligence of a doctor, contact an experienced Miami medical malpractice lawyer today.
 With a wide range of experience litigating complex medical malpractice cases, injury lawyer Prosper Shaked would be honored to work with you.
-To schedule a free legal case evaluation, contact The Law Offices of Prosper Shaked at (305) 690-0244.
+To schedule a free legal case evaluation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.